 So, what’s the optimal firmness for various sleeping positions?

-For back sleepers: According to the latest research, back sleepers tend to do best with a medium-firm mattress, all else being equal.
+According to the latest research, back sleepers tend to do best with a medium-firm mattress, all else being equal.
 As reported in Harvard Health Publishing, a survey of 268 people with low back pain found that those who slept on very hard mattresses had the poorest sleep quality, while there was no difference in sleep quality between those who used medium-firm and firm mattresses.

-For side sleepers: Side sleeping tends to be the position most conducive to a healthy spine.
+Side sleeping tends to be the position most conducive to a healthy spine.
 In that case, you might want a somewhat softer mattress that will let you “sink in” a bit and preserve your spine’s natural alignment.
 Side sleepers who spend the night on a mattress that’s too firm might experience pressure or numbness in their hip and shoulder.

-For stomach sleepers: Stomach sleeping can place a lot of stress on your lower back and neck, which is why the National Sleep Foundation recommends trying to switch things up.
+Stomach sleeping can place a lot of stress on your lower back and neck, which is why the National Sleep Foundation recommends trying to switch things up.
 If you’re a committed stomach-sleeper, though, a firm mattress will give you a bit more support to minimize back pain.

-For combination sleepers and couples: If you rotate through various sleep positions throughout the night or have multiple sleepers in bed, the best type of mattress for your back pain may be a medium-firm mattress.
+If you rotate through various sleep positions throughout the night or have multiple sleepers in bed, the best type of mattress for your back pain may be a medium-firm mattress.
 This gives side sleepers some softness while still remaining firm enough for back and belly sleepers.